metaversedance/test-center/README.md

-This is the public repository for "Dance With A Ballerina" for our patrons who support us with < $10/month.
+This is the public repository for "Dance With A Ballerina" for our patrons who support us with $10/month or more.
 I will be adding documentation on the technical and artistic pipeline for this project here and on the patreon project page for current and future itterations of the project.